littensy/reflex/docs/docs/guides/using-selectors.md

 :::tip

-**You'd call [`createSelector`](../reference/reflex/create-selector) with two arguments:**
+**You'd pass two type of values to [`createSelector`](../reference/reflex/create-selector):**

-1. `dependencies`, an array of selectors that the `combiner` depends on
+1. `dependencies`, the selectors whose results will be passed to the `combiner`
 2. `combiner`, a function that takes the results of the `dependencies` and returns a new state

-The `combiner` won't run unless the dependencies or arguments change, so it's safer to do expensive operations and return new objects in it.
+The `combiner` won't run unless the dependencies and arguments change, so it's safer to do expensive operations and return new objects in it.

 [Read more about `createSelector` →](../reference/reflex/create-selector)